EmilyBZhang/twelve/README.md

 # TODO
 * Fix sound (inconsistent)
+* Consider switching from Animated to Reanimated
-* Switch from Redux to MobX
+* Consider switching from Redux to useContext + useReducer